Internationally Educated Social Work Professionals (IESW) Bridging Program

-The program’s holistic approach of involves connecting IESWs and social service agencies to minimize systemic barriers faced by immigrant professionals.
+The program’s holistic approach involves connecting IESWs and social service agencies to minimize systemic barriers faced by immigrant professionals.

-Its impressive outcomes have earned two awards:
+Its impressive outcomes have earned three awards:

 - The Ontario Association of Social Workers (OASW) Leaders in the Social Work Community Award

 - For initiating systemic change to increase diversity in the workplace and for advancing human rights in the social work profession

 - For excellence in assisting skilled immigrants with their entry and advancement in the workforce

 - The Champion of Diversity Award from the Ministry of Citizenship and Multiculturalism